oriuminc/vagrant-ariadne/README.md

 optimized as a web cache.
 It can be used to cache and reuse frequently accessed web pages and files.

-If installed on the host, ariadne will share the cache directory with the VM, which will allow both to share the same files.
+If installed on the host, Ariadne will also send all curl and wget requests on the VM through SquidMan on the host.

-While newer versions are available, SquidMan 2.5 is most likely to match the current version of squid3 isntalled on the VM, reducing the likelihood of unexpected behavior.
+While newer versions are available, SquidMan 2.5 is most likely to match the current version of squid3 isntalled on the VM, reducing the likelihood of unexpected behavior with future changes to Ariadne.

   1. Install and run SquidMan 2.5 [[DOWNLOAD][download-squid]]
   2. Set a Cache size and set the HTTP port to "3128"